 This easily accessible, varied and unique rail trail offers close proximity to towns and villages.
 Each offer their unique experiences and places to explore, including historic landmarks and buildings, art galleries, museums, food and wine, shopping and markets.

-Walk, run or cycle with ease along the Murgon to Kingaroy section with 44km of bitumen making Kilkivan to Kingaroy rail trail the longest sealed rail trail in Queensland.
+Walk, run or cycle with ease from Murgon to Kingaroy with 44km of bitumen making the South Burnett Rail Trail the longest sealed rail trail in Queensland.

 From Murgon the rail trail meanders through Wondai State Forest where native eucalypt forests and vast woodlands communities grow.
 With plenty of Australian wildlife out and about it’s your chance to get up close to wallabies, kangaroos and native birds in their natural surroundings.

-The Kilkivan to Kingaroy rail trail begins or ends at the peanut capital of Queensland – Kingaroy.
+The rail trail begins or ends at the peanut capital of Queensland – Kingaroy.
 You can tackle the entire trail from either direction, or pick a short section starting at one of the many towns.
-Either way catch a lift back to your destination with the local bus service which travels each week day.

-Whether you’re seeking adventure or looking to get back to nature, the Kilkivan to Kingaroy Rail Trail is for you.
+Whether you’re seeking adventure or looking to get back to nature, the South Burnett Rail Trail is for you.